krux02/opengl-sandbox/README.md

 Again the same mesh, same program, but this time a different shader pipeline is used with a geometry shader that renders vertex normals and tangents as colored lines.

+# ideas for other names

+The name is not fix yet, these are valid naming ideas:

+# Render My Data
+# BlitzNim
+# expressive high performance rendering